-Third-party risk management ("TPRM") considers the risks associated with processes, services, or activities provided to the Group by third parties.
+Third-party risk management ("TPRM") is the process of managing the risks associated with processes, services or activities provided to the Group by third parties.
 The purpose of TPRM is to identify, manage and mitigate non-financial risks when the Group engages with a third party.
 Third-party arrangements classified as outsourcing or critical or important outsourcing are subject to specific regulatory requirements listed in the EBA Guidelines on Outsourcing and the Danish Executive Order on Outsourcing.
-Outsourcing arrangements are to be managed in accordance with the Group's Outsourcing Policy.
+Outsourcing arrangements are to be managed in accordance with the Group's TPRM Policy.